ValentineCodes/shwap/README.md

 You can interact with your smart contract using the `Debug Contracts` tab.
 You can tweak the app config in `packages/reactnative/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`
+Run smart contract test with `yarn test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend in `packages/reactnative/src/screens`
-- Edit your deployment scripts in `packages/hardhat/deploy`

-## Contributing to Scaffold-ETH
+## Contributing to Shwap

-We welcome contributions to Scaffold-ETH!
+We welcome contributions to Shwap!

-Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/scaffold-eth-mobile/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH.
+Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/shwap/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Shwap.